-Through the years, we've seen a change in mindset: People are looking for more natural ways to cleanser the hair without using chemicals.
+Through the years, we've seen a change in mindset: People are looking for more natural ways to cleanse the hair without using chemicals.
 Now, having said that, there is something to be said about the word "chemicals" in itself!

 A chemical is defined as an interaction between substances.
 In chemistry, even water is considered a chemical.
 Even our tap water is purified and contains many ingredients to make it 'potable' or drinkable – safe for us to lift the nozzle and pour.
-It often contains chlorine, fluoride, and other chemical-like ingredients in order to purify it.
+It often contains chlorine, fluoride, and other chemicals in order to purify it.
 It has undergone a chemical reaction.

 Others say that every single ingredient is a chemical, even plants, since they are made up and affected by oxygen, hydrogen, and carbon, to name a few.